-1. The category of "Automotive-Related Facilities" includes Auto Body Shops, Auto Dealers, and Auto Repair Shops.

-2. The category of "Pet-Related Facilities" includes Kennels, veterinary clinics/hospitals, and groomers.

-3. The category of Restaurants/ Food Service Establishments also includes schools that are inspected under the combination FOG/Stormwater Inspections.
-As of June 30, 2014, a total of 224 Restaurants/ Food Service Establishments and 55 schools have been inventoried during the inspection process.
-During the 2014-2015 reporting period, additional Restaurants/ Food Service Establishments will be inventoried as inspections continue.
+- The category of "Automotive-Related Facilities" includes Auto Body Shops, Auto Dealers, and Auto Repair Shops. - The category of "Pet-Related Facilities" includes Kennels, veterinary clinics/hospitals, and groomers. - 3.
+The category of Restaurants/ Food Service Establishments also includes schools that are inspected under the combination FOG/Stormwater Inspections.
+As of June 30, 2014, a total of 224 Restaurants/ Food Service Establishments and 55 schools had been inventoried during the inspection process.
+During the 2014-2015 reporting period, an additional 313 Restaurants/ Food Service Establishments were inventoried.
+All other commercial facility types will be inspected during the 2015-2016 reporting period.